Israel, The West Bank and Gaza Travel Warning

 - Avoid all travel to the Gaza Strip, and if you are there, leave as soon as you are able;

-- Maintain a high degree of situational awareness and exercise caution at all times;
+- Maintain a high degree of situational awareness and exercise caution at all times, especially at checkpoints and other areas with a significant presence of security forces;

-- Avoid demonstrations – which can turn violent – and steer clear of neighborhoods where police have restricted access;
+- Avoid demonstrations and large gatherings – which can turn violent – and steer clear of neighborhoods where police have restricted access;

 - Beware of and report unattended items or packages;